openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

   * wrap up and do a final video submission no later than Friday, Feb 4th

 As usual, Novell extends the invitation to openSUSE Community contributors.
 Participating
-      Novell locations also try to provide a â€œhackspaceâ€, some comfy place to meet, work together and snack.
+      Novell locations also try to provide a “hackspace”, some comfy place to meet, work together and snack.

 Finally, we are trying to spread the word via [#hackweek6 on twitter]()